-The LAI is installed between the processor socket and the Pentium 4 processor in the 478-pin package.
-The LAI pins plug into the socket, while the Pentium 4 processor in the 478-pin package pins plug into a socket on the LAI.
-Cabling that is part of the LAI egresses the system to allow an electrical connection between the Pentium 4 processor in the 478-pin package and a logic analyzer.
+The LAI is installed between the processor socket and the Intel[®] Pentium[®] 4 Processor in the 478-pin package.
+The LAI pins plug into the socket, and the Intel[®] Pentium[®] 4 Processor in the 478-pin package pins plug into a socket on the LAI.
+Cabling that is part of the LAI egresses the system to allow an electrical connection between the Intel[®] Pentium[®] 4 Processor in the 478-pin package and a logic analyzer.
 The maximum volume occupied by the LAI, known as the keep-out volume, as well as the cable egress restrictions, should be obtained from the logic analyzer vendor.
 System designers must make sure that the keep-out volume remains unobstructed inside the system.
-Note that it is possible that the keep-out volume reserved for the LAI may include space normally occupied by the Pentium 4 processor in the 478-pin package heatsink.
+Note that it is possible that the keep-out volume reserved for the LAI may include space normally occupied by the Intel[®] Pentium[®] 4 Processor in the 478-pin package heat sink.
 If this is the case, the logic analyzer vendor will provide a cooling solution as part of the LAI.